 I’ve been conducting a sleep tracker review for several years, regularly testing new wearable and non-wearable devices.
 And what I’ve come to realize is that there’s quite a range in terms of what they measure, and how they do it.

 So I decided to investigate what researchers have to say about the accuracy of both the devices themselves and the technology behind them.

 Hopefully, this article will give you a better understanding of what you can expect from your sleep tracker.
 And how much you can trust all the information about your sleep they claim to provide.

 How sleep specialists measure sleep

 To understand the strengths and weaknesses of personal sleep trackers, it’s useful to first take a look at how specialist sleep centers measure sleep.

-If your doctor suspects you have a sleep disorder, they might refer you to a sleep clinic.
-And there, depending on your circumstances, they might decide to do a sleep study, known as polysomnography (PSG).
+If your doctor suspects you have a sleep disorder, they might refer you to a sleep clinic for a sleep study, also known as polysomnography.

 This typically takes place over a night or two, with different pieces of equipment measuring your sleep stages and cycles.
 Someone will usually observe you while you sleep as well, and so a lot of information is gathered about your sleep, including:

 - Heart rate.